 - Blow up your balloons.
 I made them different sizes so my eggs would be different sizes.
 Spray the balloons with some non-stick cooking spray.
 This helps release the string from the ballon when the glue is dried.
 You can see some of the spray on the wax paper in the picture.

-- Unwrap your string in a circular motion.This makes it easier to wind the string around the balloon.
+- Unwrap your string or embroidery thread in a circular motion.This makes it easier to wind the string around the balloon.
 Once your thread is all laid out on your plate, squeeze about 2 tablespoons of clear glue over the thread.
 HINT: Leave the end of your thread off of the plate, so you can find it to begin wrapping the balloon.

 After the glue is on the thread, gently 'mush' the glue into the thread pile to cover all of the threads.
 If you need more glue, add it now.
 You want the thread to be moist with the glue, not too much.
+I do not add water to the glue.
+Some people make a glue mixture.
+I found by adding water the glue didn't get hard enough.

 - I was super busy when I made these, so they ended up drying for two days.
 I recommend at least overnight.
 They were REALLY dry in two days, which worked in my favor because the balloons had started to lose some air and were naturally releasing from the string stiffened with clear glue.